ppatierno/proposals/122-dynamic-controller-quorum.md

 The only possible way for scaling controllers is:

-* pause the cluster reconciliation
+* pause the cluster reconciliation.
-* delete the controllers' `StrimziPodSet`(s) so that the controller pods are deleted
+* delete the controllers' `StrimziPodSet`(s) so that the controller pods are deleted.
-* update the number of replicas within the `KafkaNodePool` custom resource related to controllers (increase or decrease)
+* update the number of replicas within the `KafkaNodePool`(s) custom resource(s) related to controllers (increase or decrease).
-* unpause the cluster reconciliation
+* unpause the cluster reconciliation.

-The Strimzi Cluster Operator will be able to create the new controllers pool from scratch (with the updated number of replicas) and it will restart the brokers with the new controller quorum configured (via `controller.quorum.voters` property).
+The Strimzi Cluster Operator will be able to create the new controllers from scratch (with the updated number of replicas) and it will restart the brokers with the new controller quorum configured (via `controller.quorum.voters` property).
 Of course, right after the controllers deletion step and until the controller quorum runs again, the cluster won't be available because brokers cannot work without the KRaft controllers running.

 This is not parity features with ZooKeeper-based cluster where the ZooKeeper ensemble can be scaled up or down without cluster downtime.